rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-permissions-and-global-configuration.md

 For more information how authorization works and how to customize roles, see [Roles Based Access Control (RBAC)](manage-role-based-access-control-rbac/manage-role-based-access-control-rbac.md).

+## User Retention

+In Rancher v2.9.0 and later, you can enable user retention.
+This feature automatically removes inactive users after a configurable period of time.

+The user retention feature is disabled by default.

+For more information, see [Enabling User Retention](../../advanced-user-guides/enable-user-retention.md).

 ## Pod Security Policies

 _Pod Security Policies_ (or PSPs) are objects that control security-sensitive aspects of pod specification, e.g. root privileges.
 If a pod does not meet the conditions specified in the PSP, Kubernetes will not allow it to start, and Rancher will display an error message.